European shares slip as weak oil weighs on energy stocks, miners

 By Helen Reid and Kit Rees

-LONDON, June 20 Euro zone shares reversed course on Tuesday after a strong start to the session as a drop in the price of oil hit energy firms and mining stocks.
+LONDON, June 20 (Reuters) - Euro zone shares reversed course on Tuesday after a strong start to the session as a drop in the price of oil hit energy firms and mining stocks.

 Germany's DAX hit a fresh record high on Tuesday, bolstered by another day of gains for tech and retail sectors.